amandabee/workshops/2019/advanced_media_institute/mapshaper.md

 On each layer I had to set the [projection](https://xkcd.com/977/) with `proj wgs84` -- I just typed that command in the console with the layer I was interested in selected.

 The other thing I wanted to do was drop the places that are outside of the Bay Area, since the "Places" data is statewide.

-Mapshaper Commands:
+With *california_place_clipped* selected, I ran `clip bayarea_county` to drop all the places outside of Bay Area Counties.

-`proj wgs84` (for each layer)
+I could also use a filter: `filter '"Marin, Contra Costa, Alameda, San Francisco, Santa Clara, San Mateo".indexOf(COUNTY) > -1' `

-with california_place_clipped selected, do `clip bayarea_county` to drop all the places outside of bay area counties.
+Then I need to merge the layers into a single shapefile -- for that I did some internet searching.
+A lot of it, actually, since I don't know mapshaper super well.
+I think I want [combine-layers](https://github.com/mbloch/mapshaper/wiki/Command-Reference) but I'm not 100% confident using it in the console of the web interface.

-Not sure I can
+`help merge-layers`

-Could do:
+I also had to [ask for help](https://gis.stackexchange.com/questions/317831/how-do-i-merge-two-layers-in-mapshapers-web-interface) and [nudge the developers directly](https://github.com/mbloch/mapshaper/issues/334).

-`filter '"Marin, Contra Costa, Alameda, San Francisco, Santa Clara, San Mateo".indexOf(COUNTY) > -1' `
+I'm not quite there yet.